elvisshayhwa/CMIDAT01K_IOT_Temperature-HumidityDectector/README.md

 4. Wire Physical Pin 7 Pi(GPIO 4) to Pin 2 DHT22. (refer to green wire)
 5. Wire Physical Pin 6 Pi to Pin 4(Ground) DHT22. (refer to black wire)

+### Preparing the fan
-Then, plug the fan into the smartplug.
+Plug in the smart plug into a socket and connect it to Wifi with Kasa app.
+Then, plug in the fan into smart plug.
+Once it's connected, the fan can remotely switch on/off.

 Now, the hardwares are all connected and the next software setup can be proceeded.

 ## Software Setup